FreeAgentOnline/FreeAgent/README.md

 - MongoDB
 - Mongoose

-## API
+## Server
 To set up the API on your computer, create a new MongoDB database called `free-agent`.
 The collections will be created by the schema models when you run the application.

 ### Endpoints
-All API endpoints are routed through `/api`.
+All server endpoints are routed through `/api`.
 Beyond that, there is a specific path for each main API function:
 - `/auth` for registration and login
 - `/user` for user CRUD
 - `/result` for user result CRUD